 Best time to get married in the Cook Islands for good weather

 The Cook Islands enjoys a warm tropical climate year-round with plenty of sunshine.
 The drier months are April to November while November to March marks the more humid ‘wet season’, with the chance of showers between December and March.
 If you’re looking for the best time to visit the Cook Islands, consider the shoulder months of April, May, September, and October for sunny, dry skies.

 How to legally get married in the Cook Islands

-What you and your partner will need:
+Here’s what you and your partner will need to bring: